lowRISC/opentitan/hw/ip/keymgr/doc/_index.md

 * Synchronous errors
 * Asynchronous errors

-Synchronous errors happen only during a key manager transaction.
+Synchronous errors happen only during a key manager operation.
 Asynchronous errors can happen at any time.

 Given the above, we have 4 total categories of errors: